Burn2 Leadership and Structure

 The mediation method known and practiced by the Burn2 Rangers, FLAME, is really the core of what the 007s do.
 They are thus named for "license to kill".
 The consideration of a ban on an avatar is not a light matter.
 007s must be trusted, unbiased individuals, who are not triggered easily by others.
 They are able to be emotionally calm, leave their egos out of situations, and be willing to listen and facilitate others to develop their own problem solving.
 The way that all of this is demonstrated is by being a Ranger.
 So those experiences, as part of "rangering", in mediation and problem solving are the things that reveal a candidate's appropriateness for the role.

-More information about the 007 process and procedures will be made public on the website soon.
+Information about the 007 process and procedures can be seen here.

 Do Regional Contacts have final say over all lead decisions?